fivdi/pigpio/doc/gpio.md

 rate set when the library is started.
 The default sample rate is 5 microseconds but it can be set 1, 2, 4, 5, 8, or 10 microseconds with the [configureClock](https://github.com/fivdi/pigpio/blob/master/doc/configuration.md#configureclockmicroseconds-peripheral) function.
-State changes shorter that the sample rate may be missed.
+State changes shorter than the sample rate may be missed.
 Alert events are emitted nominally 1000 times per second and there will be one alert event for each state change detected. i.e. There will be alert events for all state changes but there will be a latency.

+#### The Difference Between Interrupts and Alerts

+Both interrupts and alerts provide information about state changes.
+Interrupts provide this information as quickly as possible and the latency is as low as possible.
+Alerts queue are queued and fired once per millisecond so the latency is higher.
+However, alerts also provide `tick` information that's accurate to a few microseconds.
+In addition, it's possible to detect more alerts than interrupts per second.

 #### mode(mode)
 - mode - INPUT, OUTPUT, ALT0, ALT1, ALT2, ALT3, ALT4, or ALT5